facebookarchive/atom-ide-ui/docs/code-format.md

 - format code as you type
 - format code on save (after you press save but before writing to disk).

+You can enable format-on-save using plain range/file providers from the "atom-ide-code-format" section in the `atom-ide-ui` package settings.

 ## Service API

 Provide code format [Atom services](http://flight-manual.atom.io/behind-atom/sections/interacting-with-other-packages-via-services/) by adding one or more of these to your `package.json`: